Folknery

 Folknery (Фолькнери) is a Ukrainian free folk band, founded in 2009 by Volodymyr Muliar and Yaryna Kvitka.
-The duo travel around Ukraine and other countries by bicycle, gathering traditional folk songs and recording them with additional musical elements.
+The duo travels around Ukraine and other countries by bicycle, gathering traditional folk songs and recording them with additional musical elements.

 Reception

 Lee Blackstone of RootsWorld describes Folknery's debut album Useful Things as "providing surprises from one track to the next.
 Ukrainian music is the foundation, but in true post-modern style, it is not the focus so much as what the other musical elements bring as commentary to the tunes."
 Folknery's second album, Son was also well received.

 The group has received multiple festival awards for their performances.
 In particular, in 2011 Folknery became the best ethnic band at the International festival-contest "Mikołajki Folkowe" (Lublin, Poland).
 Besides the 1st prize, band also won the "Audience Award".

 Origin of the band name

 The name Folknery comes from the name of both the American writer William Faulkner and the term "folklore".
-According to Volodymyr Muliar's words, during the cycling trip to Abkhazia in 2009, while searching the band name, Sir William Faulkner came in his dreams proposing to use his last name as a name of the band.
-By an amazing coincidence, it was consonant with the term "folklore", the subject of the band's activity.
+According to Volodymyr Muliar, during the cycling trip to Abkhazia in 2009, while trying to decide on a band name, Sir William Faulkner came in his dreams proposing to use his last name as a basis for it.
+Coincidentally, it was consonant with the term "folklore", the subject of the band's activity.